RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 2. Lecture & Discussion: [A Brief History of Advertising](#a-brief-history-of-advertising)
 3. Intro: [D&AD New Blood Briefs](#d&ad-new-blood-briefs)
 4. Workshop: [Breaking Down A Brief](#workshop-breaking-down-a-brief)
+5. Housekeeping: Where do you blog?
+What do you host?
+Pop these in this [googledoc] (https://docs.google.com/spreadsheets/d/1UmrIu1Am9zldfDFPc6O5JpzulP3A7LAZG0EcaJSleXo/edit?usp=sharing)

 ### Your [homework](#homework) and [blog](#blog)!